yowainwright/pastoralist/README.md

 - Patch detection and tracking
 - PeerDependencies support

-In the near feature, Pastoralist will fully support a config file but this is it for now!
+In the near future, Pastoralist will fully support a config file but this is it for now!

 Read on to understand what is going on under the hood of Pastoralist!